 Try to avoid cork sandals (like Birkenstocks), as they could be ruined by the saltwater—especially from the Dead Sea.
 You may want a sandal that can double as a water shoe to avoid scrapes.
-Crocs beach sandals are popular and are sold locally.
+Naot Sabrina sandals are a popular choice among our readers!

 Although each hotel provides beach towels, a large tote will be helpful to carry a beach blanket or towel (or to carry an umbrella in Jerusalem).
 You can’t go wrong with an extra bag – especially for bringing home Dead Sea skincare products and souvenirs!